olubisifolarin/Vue-Docs-Starlight-/src/content/docs/scaling-up/testing.md

 ##### Faster feedback loops​
 One of the primary problems with end-to-end (E2E) tests and development is that running the entire suite takes a long time.
 Typically, this is only done in continuous integration and deployment (CI/CD) pipelines.
 Modern E2E testing frameworks have helped to solve this by adding features like parallelization, which allows for CI/CD pipelines to often run magnitudes faster than before.
 In addition, when developing locally, the ability to selectively run a single test for the page you are working on while also providing hot reloading of tests can help boost a developer's workflow and productivity.

+##### First-class debugging experience​
+While developers have traditionally relied on scanning logs in a terminal window to help determine what went wrong in a test, modern end-to-end (E2E) test frameworks allow developers to leverage tools they are already familiar with, e.g. browser developer tools.

+##### Visibility in headless mode​
+When end-to-end (E2E) tests are run in continuous integration/deployment pipelines, they are often run in headless browsers (i.e., no visible browser is opened for the user to watch).
+A critical feature of modern E2E testing frameworks is the ability to see snapshots and/or videos of the application during testing, providing some insight into why errors are happening.
+Historically, it was tedious to maintain these integrations.

+#### Recommendation​
+[Playwright](https://playwright.dev/) is a great E2E testing solution that supports Chromium, WebKit, and Firefox.
+Test on Windows, Linux, and macOS, locally or on CI, headless or headed with native mobile emulation of Google Chrome for Android and Mobile Safari.
+It has an informative UI, excellent debuggability, built-in assertions, parallelization, traces and is designed to eliminate flaky tests.
+Support for [Component Testing](https://playwright.dev/docs/test-components) is available, but marked experimental.
+Playwright is open source and maintained by Microsoft.

+[Cypress](https://www.cypress.io/) has an informative graphical interface, excellent debuggability, built-in assertions, stubs, flake-resistance, and snapshots.
+As mentioned above, it provides stable support for [Component Testing](https://playwright.dev/docs/test-components).
+Cypress supports Chromium-based browsers, Firefox, and Electron.
+WebKit support is available, but marked experimental.
+Cypress is MIT-licensed, but some features like parallelization require a subscription to Cypress Cloud.

+### Other Options​
+[Nightwatch](https://nightwatchjs.org/) is an E2E testing solution based on [Selenium WebDriver](https://www.npmjs.com/package/selenium-webdriver).
+This gives it the widest browser support range, including native mobile testing.
+Selenium-based solutions will be slower than Playwright or Cypress.

+[WebdriverIO](https://webdriver.io/) is a test automation framework for web and mobile testing based on the WebDriver protocol.